EchoMAV/EchoTherm-Daemon/README.md

 > [!NOTE]
 > The daemon uses a lock file placed in `/tmp/echothermd.lock` to keep track of the daemon running or not.
 Typically this file is managed automatically by `echothermd`

+although echothermd --kill is the perferred manner to stop the daemon, it closes and terminates nice and not an abrupt kill you can use a command line pkill -9 echothermd
+Note: stopping the daemon in this manner may require you to wait for the system to terminate connections before you can restart the daemon again.

 > [!TIP]
 > In some applications, the user may wish to run `echothermd` as part of a system service which starts automatically upon boot.
 Instructions below provide guidance for how to implement `echothermd` as a service.